Mort Sahl: Breaking into comedy

-In 1953 he began dating a woman named Sue Babior.
+In 1953 he began dating Sue Babior.
 When she moved to Berkeley to study at the University of California, Sahl hitchhiked there to be with her.
 He spent his time auditing classes and hanging out at local coffee houses.
 For income, he wrote for a few avant-garde publications.
-He slept in the back seat of a friend's car, since Babior was living with roommates.
+He slept in the back seat of a friend's car; Babior was living with roommates.
 "Things were simple then," he said. "...
 All we had to worry about was the destiny of man."
 He felt at home in the San Francisco Bay Area, commenting, "I was 'born' in San Francisco."
 He stated that the three years he lived in Berkeley were a valuable experience.

-Sahl sought out any clubs where he could perform as a stand-up, and Babior suggested he audition for the hungry i, a nightclub in San Francisco.
+Sahl sought clubs where he could perform stand-up, and Babior suggested he audition for the hungry i, a nightclub in San Francisco.
 Its owner, Enrico Banducci, took an immediate liking to Sahl's comedy style and offered him a job at $75 a week (about $720 in 2020 money), which became his first steady job as a stand-up comedian.

 Word about Sahl's satirical comedy act spread quickly.
-He received good reviews from influential newspaper columnist Herb Caen that gave him instant credibility: "I don't know where Mr. Sahl came from but I'm glad he's here," he wrote after watching his show.
+He received good reviews from influential newspaper columnist Herb Caen.
+The reviews gave Sahl instant credibility: "I don't know where Mr. Sahl came from, but I'm glad he's here," Caen wrote after watching the show.
 Caen began inviting his own friends, such as film comedians Danny Kaye and Eddie Cantor, to watch Sahl's performances.
-Cantor took him "under his wing" and gave him suggestions.By the end of his first year at the hungry i, Sahl was earning $3,000 a week (about $29,000 a week in 2020 money) and performing to packed houses.
+Cantor took him "under his wing" and gave him suggestions.By the end of Sahl's first year at the hungry i, he was earning $3,000 a week (about $29,000 a week in 2020 money) and performing to full houses.
 Later in his career, he said, "I'd be washing cars if it weren't for Enrico."